abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Te

-  * Te.in: (5s,5p) in valence + 2 d-projectors for unbound state to improve transferability
+  * Te.in: Default version with ???
+(5s,5p) in valence + 2 d-projectors for unbound state to improve transferability
     Not recommended for GW.

   * Te-d.in: Include 4d in valence.